Jaw Surgery in NYC: A Comprehensive Guide

 A properly aligned jaw plays a crucial role in maintaining facial symmetry and profile balance.
 Jaw surgery can accomplish:

-Malocclusion, commonly known as a “bad bite,” happens when the alignment of the upper and lower jaws is off, leading to difficulties in oral function and aesthetics.
+Malocclusion, commonly known as a “bad bite” happens when the alignment of the upper and lower jaws is off, leading to difficulties in oral function and aesthetics.
 In more extreme instances, surgical intervention on the jaw is necessary.

 Addressing these concerns enhances chewing ability, speech clarity, and facial symmetry while diminishing the risk of chronic dental problems such as gum disease and irregular tooth wear.